davidcradddockgames/davidcraddockgames-hugo/hugo-site/content/pages/Setup/index.md

 Currently these are the consoles I have hooked up.
 They are all 'PAL' unless otherwise specified:

-* **Super Nintendo** with 2x official controllers and NTSC and J-NTSC cartridge converter and Super Everdrive X5 with full games list on MicroSD card
+* **Super Nintendo** with 2x official controllers and NTSC and J-NTSC cartridge converter and Super Everdrive X5 with ALL ever released SNES games on a MicroSD card.
-* **Sega Megadrive II (region unlocked)** with 2x official 3 button controllers, 2x official 6 button controllers and Master System cartridge converter
+* **Sega Megadrive II (region unlocked)** with 2x official 3 button controllers, 2x official 6 button controllers and Master System cartridge converter, and an Mega Everdrive x5 cart with ALL released Megadrive/Genesis games available.
-* **Sony PS2** with 2x official PS2 controllers, and 1 x official PS1 controller, and 2x Guitar Hero PS2 Controllers.
+* **Fat Sony PS2** with 2x official PS2 controllers, and 1 x official PS1 controller, and 2x Guitar Hero PS2 Controllers.
+I also have a 6TB drive in it with ALL released PS2 NTSC and PAL English games available.
 * **Sony PS3** with 1x official PS3 controller
 * **Sony PS4** with 2x official PS4 controllers
 * **Nintendo Gamecube** with 2x official Gamecube controllers